This Article Continues From the Introduction to Broaden Your SCOPE (Part 3)

 It’s like a mantra: “I am!
 I will!
 I can!”
 The more you repeat it in the gymnasium of your mind, the stronger your faith muscle becomes.

-Unsuccessful people, however, have mind fog and no clear vision of what they want, or even who they want to be.
-They have an attitude of failure.
-They also are lacking in the self-belief department.
-They have a weak or atrophied faith muscle.
+Unsuccessful people, however, tend to have mind fog and no clear vision of what they want, or even who they want to be.

-So the first step to broaden your SCOPE, and thus transform your failures into success, is to build your faith muscle, and this you do by:
+So the first step to transforming your life into success is to build your faith muscle, and this you do by:

 - #1: Clarifying your Vision—I Am!